ArpitW-AI/BrewVista-Coffee-Sales-Analysis/README.md

 ### Sales Trends And Growth Rates
 - Total revenue reached $698K with overall upward trend.
 After a -6.7% dip in feburary, sales rebounded with 30% Growth in march with peaking in June at $166K.
-- March-May accounts for  53% of revenue, hinting at seasonality with high bewrages demand in spring.
+- March-May accounts for  53% of revenue, hinting at seasonality with high beverages demand in spring.
-- Although sales continue to grow , the paced has slowed by june, suggesting demand stabilization.
+- Although sales continue to grow , the pace has slowed by june, suggesting demand stabilization.
 - Sales are evenly spread across all three NYC locations, indicating balance performance without reliance on single store.

 <p align="center">